danmayer/coverband/README.md

 * run app and hit a controller (hit at least +1 time over your `config.startup_delay` setting default is 0)
 * run `rake coverband:coverage` and you should see coverage increasing for the endpoints you hit.

-## Installation Script
+## Installation Session

-These are the steps show in setting up coverband in the gif in the readme.
+These are the steps taken to install and configure Coverband

 ```
 rails new coverage_example